rukai/PF_Sandbox/manual.md

 To work through some examples check out the [editor-tutorial](editor-tutorial.md).

 The pause screen is where all the editing action occurs.
-Make sure your on the pause screen to make use of the following tools.
+Make sure you are on the pause screen to make use of the following tools.

 ### Game Flow